The Burnt Orange Heresy: Production

 In February 2018, Elizabeth Debicki and Christopher Walken were cast in the film adaptation of Charles Willeford's book The Burnt Orange Heresy, to play Berenice Hollis and artist Jerome Debney, respectively.
 In April 2018, Claes Bang joined the film to play the lead role of James Figueras, a fiercely ambitious art critic and thief.
 In early September 2018, Mick Jagger was cast to play Joseph Cassidy, an art dealer.
 In late September 2018, Donald Sutherland was cast in the film, replacing Walken, to play an enigmatic painter who becomes the target of an art-world heist.

-Principal photography on the film began late September 2018 in Lake Como, Italy.
+Principal photography on the film began late September 2018 at Lake Como, Italy.

 Release

 The film had its world premiere at the Venice International Film Festival on September 7, 2019.
-Shortly after, Sony Pictures Classics acquired distribution rights to the film.
+A week later, Sony Pictures Classics acquired distribution rights in all media excluding airlines to the film for North and Latin America, the UK, Australia, New Zealand, South Africa, Germany, Switzerland and Thailand.
 It was released on March 6, 2020.
 Following the closure of theaters a week later due to the COVID-19 pandemic, Sony Pictures Classics opted to hold the film for when theaters re-open instead of putting the film on digital platforms.
 It was re-released on August 7, 2020.